Rick and Terri Shine

 Terri Shine

-For the full story about the cane toad invasion of Australia, and what we can do about it, read Rick’s new book “Cane Toad Wars” (published by University of California Press, 2018).
+For the full story about the cane toad invasion of Australia, and what we can do about it, read Rick’s book “Cane Toad Wars” (published by University of California Press, 2018).
 The book is written for the general public, not for scientists, and is aimed at a wide audience.
 The book can be purchased through online bookstores like Amazon, or you can buy a copy through your local bookstore.

 Go to Fogg Dam